Back to Articles

 AI Data Analysis Tools for Small Business

-The challenge is that AI security doesn't fit neatly into traditional cybersecurity frameworks.
+The challenge is that AI security does not fit neatly into traditional cybersecurity frameworks.
 Large language models introduce entirely new attack surfaces — prompt injection, data exfiltration through model outputs, training data poisoning, and the insidious problem of "shadow AI" where employees adopt tools without organisational oversight.
 Addressing these risks requires updated policies, new technical controls, and a security-aware culture.

-The Threat Landscape: What You're Protecting Against
+The Threat Landscape: What You Are Protecting Against

 83%